CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG)

 Career Management - learning how to develop career management and employability skills (to include managing changes and transitions)

 CEIAG is on-going throughout the academic year and is delivered through PSHEE lessons, collapsed timetable events and is enhanced by working with local businesses, colleges and Universities.
-Our Careers Library has been audited and awarded a certificate of effectiveness and we have been credited with the prestigious Careers Mark Gold award.
+Our Careers Library has been audited and awarded a certificate of effectiveness and we have been credited with the prestigious Careers Mark Platinum award.
+This award is now known nationally as the Quality in Careers Standard.

 For further information about our careers and work related programme please contact: Mrs L. Taylor, Careers and Events Manager on 01778 342159 or Email: